Trusted WordPress tutorials, when you need them most.

 For detailed instructions, see our tutorial on how to easily add emojis to your WordPress blog.

 We hope this article helped you learn how to add special characters to WordPress posts and pages.
-You may also want to see our complete guide on how to customize colors on your WordPress website and our expert picks for the best free WordPress themes for blogs.
+You may also want to see our beginner’s guide on how to add underline and justify text buttons in WordPress and our beginner’s guide on how to add a link in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.